BarryDigby/Youth-Academy/chapters/chapter2.md

 ***

-## Acessing values
+## Accessing values
 Conceptually, a dataframe is a grid of values.
 We can access specific cells by slicing the dataframe.
 Much like vectors, we supply an index after the dataframe variable.

-The main difference is that we supply two values, one for rows and one for columns:
+The main difference is that we supply two index values, one for rows and columns separated by a comma.

 <img src="slicingDataFrames.png" width="100%">